 During the user dialogue several specifications of input and output files are required.
 If the user does not specify a full pathname when specifying a file, the file will be read from, or written to, the current directory.
-The following figure shows the SPSD/M Demonstration package directory structure and contents, together with a user created directory.
+The following figure shows the SPSD/M Demonstration package directory structure and selected file contents, together with a user created directory.

 Figure 1.
-SPSD/M Directory Structure
+SPSD/M Directory Structure and Selected File Contents

 When about to begin an analysis using the SPSM, the user should create a new directory to store all the input parameter files and outputs.
 Any name may be selected for this directory.
 In Figure 1, the \user directory is assumed to have been created for this purpose using the MS-DOS mkdir command.
 Directories containing large numbers of files are difficult to organize and impair MS-DOS efficiency.
-A further level of subdirectories is recommended if the analysis requires many files.
+A further level of sub-directories is recommended if the analysis requires many files.